ray-project/ray/doc/source/memory-management.rst

   # override the memory quota to 1GB when creating the actor
   SomeActor._remote(memory=1000 * 1024 * 1024, kwargs={"a": 1, "b": 2})

-For the driver, you can set its memory quota with ``driver_memory``, to tell Ray to deduct this amount of free memory for the driver (the driver does not need to be scheduled:
+For the driver, you can set its memory quota with ``driver_memory``, to tell Ray to deduct this amount of available memory for the driver (the driver does not need to be scheduled):

 .. code-block:: python